ozhaw/prototype/README.md

-# RestServices Application for a university project
+# RestServices Application for an internal project